davidgranstrom/zigosc/README.md

 # zigosc

-`zigosc` is a (OSC)[https://opensoundcontrol.stanford.edu/spec-1_0.html] serialization library with no dynamic memory allocation.
+`zigosc` is a [OSC 1.0](https://opensoundcontrol.stanford.edu/spec-1_0.html) serialization library with no dynamic memory allocation.

 ## Build